A new collaboration to combat a novel virus

 Transforming data into a predictive tool to potentially support physicians in their critical decision-making

-Siemens Healthineers owns more than 700 patent families related to machine learning and is a leader in the field of healthcare artificial intelligence (AI) and deep machine learning with more than 65 applications powered by AI.
+SIemens Healthineers owns more than 1.100 patent families related to machine learning, of which more than 550 are rooted in deep learning and is a leader in the field of healthcare artificial intelligence (AI) and deep machine learning with more than 80 applications powered by AI.
 By integrating talent from across the broader Siemens Healthineers in vitro diagnostics and digital innovations segments, we aggregated and analyzed the various patient data, including patient progression to acute respiratory failure, end-stage organ damage, and 30-day in-hospital mortality.
 Then, we began to “train” an AI system to analyze this data and how these lab values and patient age may interrelate algorithmically in determining the likely progression to these severe disease outcomes.
 With each additional set of patient data, the emerging AI system recognized patterns and applied analysis to new patient profiles, automatically perceiving, and analyzing values and outcomes to generate probabilities.
 This system “training” resulted in the Atellica® COVID-19 Severity Algorithm1 becoming more accurate over time.

 Working to potentially put the algorithm to use in clinical practice